mueller-ma/View-android-version/README.md

 # View android version
 Simple app to view android version information.
-Usually these information are visible under `Settings` => `About`, but on some ROMs, e.g. FireOS it is not visible.
+Usually these information are visible under `Settings` => `About`, but on some ROMs, e. g.
+FireOS they are not visible.